KR1470R/google-meet-visitor/README.md

 # FAQ
 ## How to get path for ***USER_DATA_DIR***?

-The main purpose of using user data directory is to automate authorization of user in google meet.
+The main purpose of using user data directory is to automate authorization of user in google meet.\
 Don't worry, it doesn't steal your data.
-1. Open your google chrome.
+1. Open your google chrome with your already authorized google account.
-2. Open this link `chrome://version/`
+2. Type `chrome://version/` in your address bar and click enter.
-3. Copy the path in a **Profile Path** row and paste to your ***USER_DATA_DIR*** variable.
+3. Copy the path from **Profile Path** row.
+4. Now you can use this path either for ***USER_DATA_DIR*** variable in your config or in `--user-data-dir=` in CLI arguments.

 <img align="center"  src="./assets/profile_path.png">

-## Failed to start: unknown error: Chrome failed to start: exited normally.
-This occurs because chromedriver requires 0 opened Chrome instances.
-To fix that problem, you need to close all Chrome instances and run the program again.

 ## Why does webdriver of visitor use minimized option instead of headless?
-Well, on the initial stages of the development that was thought that visitor should run with headless option, at least for non-recording mode.
-But, i faced with a lot of problem by doing it, i couldn't even join to call with headless mode, i have tried a lot of options, nevertheless google meet just have blocked it.
+Well, on the initial stages of the development that was thought that visitor should run with headless option,\
+at least for non-recording mode.\
+But, i faced with a lot of problem by doing it, i couldn't even join to call with headless mode,\
+i have tried a lot of options, nevertheless google meet just have blocked it.\
 So the only solution i came up with is just use minimized mode.

+## How to fix "Failed to start unknown error: Chrome failed to start: exited normally"?
+This occurs because chromedriver requires 0 opened Chrome instances.\
+To fix that problem, you should close all Chrome instances and run the program again.

 # TODO
 - [ ] To fix the interruption when leaving a call by Ctrl-C.